top of page

 The New Era of Cannabis Safety & Surveillance

-The initial years of cannabis legalization in Canada were characterized by a focus on establishing production capacity and securing market share.
+The initial years of cannabis legalization in Canada focused on establishing production capacity and securing market share.
 Today, the landscape has evolved.
-Consumers are more discerning, competition is fierce, and the regulatory focus is shifting decisively towards ensuring the long-term safety and quality of products on the market.
-Health Canada is placing a greater emphasis on post-market surveillance, meaning that a Licensed Producer's responsibility does not end once a product is sold.
-It extends throughout the product's life cycle, requiring a robust system to monitor, collect, and analyze safety data.
+Consumers are more discerning, competition is fierce, and regulatory focus is shifting towards ensuring the long-term safety and quality of products on the market.
+Health Canada emphasizes post-market surveillance, meaning that a Licensed Producer's responsibility extends throughout the product's life cycle.
+This requires a robust system to monitor, collect, and analyze safety data.

 Eye-level view of a modern manufacturing facility with quality control equipment